chargeprice/open-ev-data/README.md

 According to our [API
 plans](https://github.com/chargeprice/chargeprice-api-docs/blob/master/plans.md)
-we will provide this data free of charge for non-commercial projects.
+we are providing a very attractive offer for individuals or small teams that have just started.

-If you have been using Open EV Data before already and still want to get updates contact us and we will find a solution.
+If you have been using Open EV Data before already and still want to get updates, contact us and we will find a solution.

 ### How do I migrate?